hbc/Intro-to-R-QMB/lessons/02_introR-syntax-and-data-structures.md

 layout: topic
 title: R Syntax and Data Structures
 authors: Meeta Mistry and Mary Piper
-date: "Tuesday, June 28, 2016"

 ---
-Approximate time: 70 min

-## Learning Objectives

-* Become familiar with R syntax
-* Understand variables and the assignment operator in R
-* Understand the various data types and data structures in R

 ## The R syntax
 Now that we know how to talk with R via the script editor or the console, we want to use R for something more than adding numbers.
 To do this, we need to know more about the R syntax.